johnhyde/island/15 bequeath detective.md

 Thomas once again did not avail himself of this hospitality.

 "Alright," said Marty, as though rueful. "*I* have a hot date.
-Try to get too rowdy while I'm gone, ya hear?"
+Try to get too rowdy[@ This was an accidentally-omitted word error at first, but I'm keeping it as a whimsical thing he said, instead. ~M] while I'm gone, ya hear?"
 He winked, and then made his way out of the domicile.

 Thomas was alone.[@ This is a pointless reference to the game Thomas Was Alone, which I do not actually recommend unless you are, say, a small child (in which case, oh my goodness, what are you doing reading this book?
 (Based?)) or otherwise easily amused; sateable[$satiable?] with merely a competent presentation of common ideas and easy platforming puzzles.]